Why are your research reports not helpful?

-Editor’s Note: A recent GreenBook Blog post highlighted clients’ perceptions that they’re getting not receiving useful research reporting from agencies.
+Editor’s Note: A recent GreenBook Blog post highlighted clients’ perceptions that they’re getting not receiving useful research reports from agencies.
 Here are the five questions you should be asking yourself before writing a research report.

 It’s always easy to blame someone else.
 It’s far more difficult to do an honest self-evaluation and see the extent to which you may have contributed to a problem.

-In multiple decades in the insights business (both as a client and a vendor), I’ve produced hundreds of reports and seen many, many more.
+In multiple decades in the insights business (both as a client and a vendor), I’ve produced hundreds of research reports and seen many, many more.
 Mike and Neil are entirely right: research reports too often just aren’t helpful to the end client.
 They present data but not actual insights.